eriksondale/OpenSourceEducation/README.md

 # OpenSourceEducation
 I'm a strong believer in education being free.
 Regardless of who you are or where you come from, you should be able to learn what you want.

-Below are great resources for learning different topics related to chemistry, biology, mathematics, or computer science.
-I have personally found them helpful/entertaining and I hope you will too!
+Below are resources I have curated for learning different topics related to STEM.
+I will add more classes, books, videos, etc. as I find them!

 ## Comprehensive MOOC's (Massive Open Online Course) Lists
   * https://github.com/iteachmachines/Free-Computer-Science-University